Blanchewater Station: Description

 It is situated approximately 134 km north east of Lyndhurst and 236 km south west of Innamincka.
 The MacDonnell River traverses the property and flows into Lake Blanche.
 A large waterhole on Mount Hopeless Creek is also situated to the east and once operated as an outstation.
 The Strzelecki Creek also flows through the property all the way to the northern Flinders Ranges are found to the south of the station.

-The first European to visit to the area was Benjamin Babbage in 1856 who named the area after Governor McDonnell's wife.
-George Goyder then surveyed the area in 1857 and John Baker then took up a 200 sqmi lease and stocked the property with cattle in 1858.
+The first European to visit to the area was Benjamin Babbage in 1856, who named the area after Governor McDonnell's wife.
+George Goyder surveyed the area in 1857 and John Baker took up a 200 sqmi lease and stocked the property with cattle in 1858.

 Augustus Charles Gregory and his party arrived at Blanchewater in 1858 trekking in from the north east from what was believed to be trackless desert and impassable salt lakes.
 The group had followed the Strzelecki Creek proving it to be the best way to travel through the interior from the Pacific to the Southern Ocean.